Skip to navigation Skip to content

 Customers may not have to serve the NARWP if they:

-• hold, or have held a Special Category Visa (SCV) subclass 444
+• hold, or have held a Special Category visa (SCV) subclass 444

-• hold a Remaining Relative (subclasses 115 and 835) and Orphan Relative (subclasses 117 and 837) visa
+• hold a Remaining Relative (subclasses 115 and 835) or Orphan Relative (subclasses 117 and 837) visa

 • hold a Pacific Engagement (subclass 192) visa – FTB only

-• hold or have held a certain temporary protection type visa (currently subclasses 060, 070, 449, 785, 786, 790 and ZB-951 (coded as 787))
+• hold or have held a certain temporary protection type visa (subclasses 060, 070, 449, 785, 786 and 790)

 PPL

-Where a person is receiving an income support payment the day before a continuous block of PPL days of at least 10 consecutive weekdays, they will be exempt from the NARWP for the whole period.
+Note: where a person is receiving an income support payment the day before a continuous block of PPL days of at least 10 consecutive weekdays, they will be exempt from the NARWP for the whole period.
 This includes weekend days in that period.

-FTB claims with a 309 or 820 visa granted on or after 1 January 2019
+Claims with a 309 or 820 visa granted on or after 1 January 2019

 • lodges an application for the relevant visa, and